-- Accurately use language of control when necessary; - Demonstrate comprehension of the main ideas of simple oral messages and announcements in an academic context; - Demonstrate prosodic awareness and apply this awareness to their own speech acts; - Recognize words/phrases when they are emphasized; - Initiate, sustain, and conclude simple conversations through use of follow-through questions, rejoinders and other feedback channeling. - Employ control language (classroom English) whenever appropriate; - Describe routines, habits, and illustrations; recount past events; give and respond to advice/suggestions - all while applying the grammatical knowledge needed to carry out these actions; - Make themselves understood through short, spontaneous speech acts; - Produce speech acts of 1~3 minutes on a given topic when given a short time to prepare; - Use everyday vocabulary from the first 3 bands (or more) of the NGSL word list;
+- Accurately use language of control when necessary (Classroom English). - Demonstrate comprehension of the main ideas of simple oral messages and announcements in an academic context; - Demonstrate prosodic awareness apply this awareness to their own speech acts; - Recognize words/phrases when they are emphasized; - Initiate, sustain, and conclude simple conversations through use of follow-through questions, rejoinders and other feedback channeling. - Employ control language (classroom English) whenever appropriate; - Describe routines, habits, and illustrations; recount past events; give and respond to advice/suggestions - all while applying the grammatical knowledge needed to carry out these actions; - Make themselves understood through short, spontaneous speech acts; - Produce speech acts of 1~3 minutes on a given topic when given a short time to prepare; (Short presentations/monologues)